Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 ### Level 11: Bestial Fury

-When you command your Primal Companion beast to take the Attack action, the beast can make two attacks.
+When you command your Primal Companion beast to take the Attack action, the beast can use it twice.

-In addition, the first time each turn it hits a creature under the effect of your Hunter's Mark spell, the beast deals extra Force damage equal to the bonus damage of that spell.
+In addition, the first time each turn it hits a creature under the effect of your ***Hunter's Mark*** spell, the beast deals extra Force damage equal to the bonus damage of that spell.

 ### Level 15: Share Spells

 When you cast a spell targeting yourself, you can also affect your Primal Companion beast with the spell if the beast is within 30 feet of you.

+---

 ### Beast of the Land
 *Medium Beast, unaligned*